unikraft/docs/content/en/community/hackathons/sessions/basic-app-porting/content/Overview_Providing-Build-Files.md

    UK_PREPARE += mytarget
    ```

-   Checking whether the library has been `prepare`d or adding a target which requires preparation before it can be executed is as simple as checking whether the following target exists:
+   Checking whether the library has been prepared or adding a target which requires preparation before it can be executed is as simple as checking whether the following target exists:

    ```Makefile
    $(LIBIPERF3_BUILD)/.patched